JOHANNA J. RAIMOND

 wooden-judges-gavel-table-courtroom-enforcement-office_1150-19608.jpg

-Ms. Raimond represents employees on employment matters at all levels before federal and state courts as well as related state agencies, such as the Equal Employment Opportunity Commission.
+In addition, Ms. Raimond represents employees on employment matters at all levels before federal and state courts and agencies, including the Equal Employment Opportunity Commission.
 She represents plaintiffs in individual, multi-plaintiff, and class action lawsuits.

 Prior to establishing the firm in 2006, Ms. Raimond practiced law at Meites, Mulder, Burger & Mollica, where she focused on representing employees in class action litigation.
 Ms. Raimond has also worked as an enforcement attorney at the United States Securities and Exchange Commission and at McDermott, Will & Emery.
 Ms. Raimond graduated from Vanderbilt Law School in 1995, where she was a member of the Law Review.